 We designed our internship program with the university’s mission of teaching and learning in mind.
 The program provides WashU students with the opportunity to gain real world experience in a variety of Public Affairs functions.

-Our interns write news releases and announcements for The Record, assist in event planning and promotion, manage media lists, conduct media and market research, assist in brainstorming and planning communication strategy, develop content for websites, assess and organized online content, and design and built websites and print pieces.
+Our interns write news releases and announcements for The Record, assist in event planning and promotion, manage media lists, conduct media and market research, assist in brainstorming and planning communication strategy, develop content for websites, assess and organize online content, and design and built websites and print pieces.

 In addition to being involved in substantive projects, our interns are offered ongoing career development through specialized programming and mentorship throughout the semester.